 Hey guys, Dr. Lell here – your family Chiropractor serving patients from Sellwood to Oregon City.
 And today I’m telling you how to quickly check your posture.
-This is a great thing to do because if you can catch yourself developing bad posture, it is easier to fix than if you waited until you very obviously have a hump or constant slumped turtle posture.
+This is a great thing to do because if you can catch yourself developing bad posture, it is easier to fix than if you waited.
+Chronic turtle posture is a hard thing to fix – better to catch it early.

 What Does Good Posture Look Like?

-First, let’s define good posture.
-Posture is looked at from the side and from the front.
-From the front view, you just want to make sure everything on either side is level.
-The head shouldn’t be slanted or turned, the shoulders, hips, knees, and ankles should be the same height from the floor.
+First, what do we look for in good posture?
+We check posture from the side and from the front.
+From the front view, you want to make sure everything on either side is level.
+The head shouldn’t be slant or turn, the shoulders, hips, knees, and ankles should be the same height from the floor.

 When assessing posture from the side, we use a plumb line to see if the following points line up.
 In good posture, the middle of the ear will be in line with the shoulder, hip, knee, and ankle.